khuyentran1401/Data-science/nlp/linkedin_analysis/README.md

 What is good about analyzing LinkedIn data?
 Well, if you are optimizing your LinkedIn profile for job opportunities, why not use available data as your tool?

-In [this article](https://towardsdatascience.com/sentiment-analysis-of-linkedin-messages-3bb152307f84), I will combine visualization and natural language processing to analyze my network and messages.
-After this article, you should be able to analyze your own LinkedIn data and gain insights from it!
+In [this article](https://towardsdatascience.com/sentiment-analysis-of-linkedin-messages-3bb152307f84), I combine visualization and natural language processing to analyze my network and messages.